A New Kind of Christian [Egoism]

-Despite Scripture’s clear teaching about investing in the lives of others, many invest primarily in themselves.
+Despite Scripture’s teaching about investing in the lives of others, many invest primarily in themselves.
 It’s rare that I hear from others what is going on in someone else’s life.
 In fact, one believer confessed to me they do not even know their neighbors after many years living in the same house.
 I hardly ever hear a call for requests to pray for others from the “others” that I speak with regularly.
 Instead, it’s all about them!

-The Apostle Paul makes clear that we must “do nothing out of selfish ambition or vain conceit.
+The Apostle Paul insists that we must “do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others” (Philippians 2:3, 4, TNIV).